Midtrans/advanced-faq-site/faq-general.md

 - FDS have blacklist database of online fraudster, if customer is a fraudster, and merchant pass fake email, fraud might not be detected.
 - FDS estimate fraud behavior based on transaction count for each email, phone number, and other unique data.
 If merchant sent static dummy email, it can get blocked after certain amount of transaction, To avoid this issue merchant should use dynamic dummy data, that is unique for each user.
 For example merchant can mask customer@email.com to MmtMPHTlqVZyE0@dummycompanyemail.com

 In most cases, merchant can just not sent the customer data, if the data is not mandatory.
-E.g: GOPAY transaction do not require customer email or phone number at all.
+E.g: Gopay transaction do not require customer email or phone number at all.

 ### While doing VA transaction, Merchant got error 505 “Unable to create va_number for this transaction.”
 What's the issue and what should merchant do?
 The issue might happen because after several attempts bank unable to allocate VA number for the transaction at that moment.
 For error code 5xx.
 Please try to resend the request.